msthoma/Obstacle-Detection-for-Pedestrian-Safety/README.md

 - Use the green "Clone or download" button (up, right) and download the app files as a ZIP file
 - Download and install Android Studio
-- Go to File -> Open, and point Android Studio to the path where you extracted the ZIP file above
+- Go to File → Open..., and point Android Studio to the path where you extracted the ZIP file above
+- Alternatively, you can use New → Project from Version Control... → Git, and point Android Studio to this repo (you'll have to sign in to Github)